andywer/pg-listen/README.md

 ### `instance.events.on("error", listener: (error: Error) => void)`

 An `error` event is emitted for fatal errors that affect the notification subscription.
 A standard way of handling those kinds of errors would be to `console.error()`-log the error and terminate the process with a non-zero exit code.

+This `error` event is usually emitted after multiple attempts to reconnect have failed.

 ### `instance.events.on("notification", listener: ({ channel, payload }) => void)`